POSTMORTEM: HOT LAP RACING

 - Very early, we decided to put real drivers names in the game as opponents to the players on the track.
 We thought it would add an extra bit of racing atmosphere as it's always more fun for the players to battle on track against real drivers.
 Also, it's always more fun to overtake a real champion than a "no-name".

 Overall, it all proven to be a good choice.
-The content of the game had been praised by players and critics as Hot Lap Racing is offering something different from other racing games on these points and people can see how much we were passionate about making this game.
+The content of the game had been praised by players and critics as Hot Lap Racing is offering something really different from other racing games on these points and people can see how much we were passionate about making this game and how much we are passionate about racing.

 From pure technical point of view, we have put in Hot Lap Racing a lot of attention to the cars as they obviously are the stars of the game.
 That's why we offer to players some of the most detailed cars on Nintendo Switch, including fully-modelized playable cockpit view.
 And some of them are exclusive to the game as they are appearing for the very first time officially in a video game, which is something very cool to offer to our players.